AkihikoWatanabe/mynlp_libs/README.md

 # mynlp_libs
 my libraries for nlp

-* pipe.py: dump data using cPickle
+* serializer.py: serializer using cPickle
 * ngrams.py: make vocabulary of ngrams from input texts